 When your children were younger, you only had to worry about keeping them occupied for a week over winter break.
-Depending on the school your college student attends, however, they may have a month or more of free time to fill over the holidays.
+Depending on the school your college student attends, however, they may have a month or more of free time to fill over winter break.

 But a nice long interterm break doesn’t have to mean sitting around the house.
 In fact, the season offers the perfect opportunity to advance their future careers, supplement their college classes or just adopt better habits.